linode/apl-docs/docs/for-devs/console/settings.md

 :::note

-Configuring Azure Monitor settings will only be active when `cluster.provider=azure`) and when multi-tenancy is enabled.
+Configuring Azure Monitor settings will only be active when `cluster.provider=azure`.
 :::

 Azure Monitor is the platform service that provides a single source for monitoring Azure resources.